 Gossip.
 Betrayal.
 Envy.
 Language.

-In our world, women compete for partners, jobs, in motherhood, in sexiness, in meal preparation, in parties, in got-it-all togetherness.
+In our world, women compete for partners, jobs, best in motherhood, in sexiness, in meal preparation, in parties, in got-it-all-togetherness.
 Within this competition you’ll find eye-rolling, cutting other women down with words, whispers, divulging information that isn’t ours to share, shaming other women for their choices, and protesting with our emotions, absence, or silence.

 “I’m going to say yes to other women and get behind whatever they’re trying to do,” she said.